VicoChern/FreeBSDDesktop/README.md

 To make the USB installer on Linux or FreeBSD:
 1. Plugin a USB disk.
-2. Check your USB disk device node, for example, it is /dev/sda.
+2. Check your USB disk device node.
+Usually, on Linux, it is /dev/sdX, and on FreeBSD, it is /dev/daX.
 3. dd if=./FreeBSD-14.1-RELEASE-p6-amd64-Gnome-Desktop.iso of=/dev/sda bs=4M.
 (Make sure 'of=xxx' is your USB disk device node)

 By the way, I have created another ISO based on 14.2, which includes GNOME, KDE5, XFCE, MATE, LXQT, and Cinnamon, but the ISO size is more than 3GB, and can't be uploaded to github.
 If you need it, please reach to me.